grobakh/redux-epic/README.md

 ## Execution order

-**Important**: Epics run after the Redux reducer has executed, ensuring that the state within the epics is always up-to-date after all reducers have processed the action.
+- **Important**: Epics run after the Redux reducer has executed, ensuring that the state within the epics is always up-to-date after all reducers have processed the action.

+- It's safe to dispatch additional store actions directly from your epics.

+- If you're using asynchronous functions as epics (e.g., for fetching data), you can use the await keyword and then dispatch further Redux actions after the async operations are completed.

 ## Installation